Healthy Homes Assessment Meeanee

 Draught Stopping Meeanee

-If a draught could be felt from unreasonable gaps or holes that it requirements to be sealed.
+If a draft can be felt from unreasonable gaps or holes or holes, it needs to be sealed.

 What are the most unreasonable gaps or holes?

-Find the complete specifications to the Healthy Homes draught stopping requirements.
+Get the complete information of the Healthy Homes draught stopping requirements.

 draught stopping building inspections